SpinalHDL/SpinalDoc/spinal/chisel.md

 permalink: /chisel/
 ---

+## Why develop a new language when there is Chisel

 [Chisel](https://chisel.eecs.berkeley.edu/) is the project at the origin of Spinal.
 Chisel also represents a big step forward compared to common HDL.
 However, this language has show some serious and persistent conception issues :

 #### Various issue :